 Carson 3D is armored with a sturdy, rubberized coating to protect it against harsh conditions.

 The 3D series is waterproof.
-The internal focus mechanism is sealed with O-ring, eliminating the main cause where water leaks in the binoculars.
+The internal focus mechanism is sealed with an O-ring, eliminating the main cause where water leaks in the binoculars.

 The binocular is purged with nitrogen gas to eliminate fog inside the binocular.

-It also helps to prevent the growth of fungus inside the binoculars as they eat away all the special coating that is applied to the lens and the prism, which may potentially, distorts the image if not prevented.
+It also helps to prevent the growth of fungus inside the binoculars as they eat away all the special coating that is applied to the lens and the prism, which may potentially, distort the image if not prevented.